Spanakopita Spring Rolls

 - Oil for deep-fat frying

-- Mix first six ingredients.
-With one corner of an egg roll wrapper facing you, place about 1/3 cup filling just below center of wrapper.
+- Mix first 6 ingredients.
+With a corner of an egg roll wrapper facing you, place about 1/3 cup filling just below center of wrapper.
 (Cover remaining wrappers with a damp paper towel until ready to use.)
 Fold bottom corner over filling; moisten remaining wrapper edges with water.
 Fold side corners toward center over filling.
 Roll up tightly, pressing at tip to seal.
 Repeat.

 - In an electric skillet or deep-fat fryer, heat oil to 375°.
 Fry spring rolls, a few at a time, until golden brown, 3-4 minutes, turning occasionally.
 Drain on paper towels.